 Milan is the capital city of the northern region of Lombardy.
 It’s a busy and bubbling city packed with juxtaposing architecture, mesmerising and immersive culture as well as world-class shopping.
 No matter the season, this city is worth visiting – even if you’re planning to head to Milan in winter.

 If you’re after a winter city break, then put Milan at the top of your list.
-If you’re still on the fence about taking a winter holiday, then read our guide all about Milan in the winter including a list of things to do in Milan in the Winter.
+If you’re still on the fence about taking a winter holiday, then read our guide all about Milan in the winter including a list of the best things to do around Milan during the wintertime.

 Milan in Winter Weather

 Milan in the winter is cold.
 From December to February, temperatures will reach a maximum of 10°C (50°F) during the day.
 Overnight temperatures will drop down to around 2°C (35°F) or even lower.